muddukrishna96/objectdetection_tracking_counting_MVP/README.md

 ##  Overview

 This project implements an automated counting system for factory conveyor belt.
-Using YOLO11 object detection and tracking, currently the system counts chocolates and bottles as they cross a user-defined line in real-time.in future carious other classes will be added
+Using YOLO11 object detection and tracking, currently the system counts chocolates and bottles as they cross a user-defined line in real-time.in future carious other classes will be added .Trained model is not added in this repo .
+One can use their own trained model change the model paths in pharms.yaml file .

 ### Key Capabilities